 WP8 - Project Management, Coordination and Synthesis: This project involves a number of teams in different locations.
-Project management and coordination of the project activities and deliverables across the different work packages will be led by One of the more challenging aspects of the project will be the fieldwork.
-Consequently, Real Ice and Arctic Reflections will meet regularly with Content of the project will be the fieldwork.
+Project management and coordination of the project activities and deliverables across the different work packages will be led by the consequently with to review progress and proactively identify potential challenges before they arise, ensuring they can be effectively mitigated.
 The Advisory Group, already part established by the Centre for Climate Repair, will have regular meetings with the fieldwork teams to provide oversight and guidance.
 All team members will coordinate and agree on the broader engagement and communication of the project and its results.
 We will hold annual all-team in-person workshops in addition to regular project control meetings.